whoyouwith91/EzChem/README.md

 # EzChem
-# EzChem is a python package used to solve problems in Chemistry.
+# EzChem is a python package based on PyTorch.
+It can be used to solve problems in Chemistry, such as prediction of chemical reactions and physicochemical properties.

-> Model
+## Model
+Todo

+## Data
+Todo